 Monitoring vocalizations to document the occurrence of key species, including beluga and bowhead whales, ringed and bearded seals and Arctic cod.

-Modeling the “noise footprint” of ships, particularly in proposed shipping corridors and marine protected areas (MPAs), to assess noise impacts on marine mammal behaviour.
+Modeling the “noise footprint” of ships, particularly in proposed shipping corridors, marine protected areas (MPAs), and core use areas of marine mammals, to assess noise impacts on marine mammal behaviour.

 Providing specific recommendations to the Inuvialuit and other decision-makers on noise impacts to improve the location, design and management of marine shipping corridors, MPAs, and other conservation areas.